Student loans are the largest source of debt in the United States after mortgages, hence why financial aid is more important than ever.

 - You can’t owe money to the federal government due to a past default on a federal student loan, or in the form of a refund on a federal student grant

-- You also can’t have a conviction for the possession or sale of illegal drugs which occurred while you were receiving financial aid in the past.
+- You also can’t have a conviction for the possession or sale of illegal drugs that occurred while you were receiving financial aid in the past.

 These are the basic requirements, although others may apply.